How to Respond to a Debt Collection Letter and What to Include in a Debt Validation Letter

 Those items are not required to validate a debt.
 Debt collectors do not have to provide a detailed accounting, proof that the statute of limitations has expired, or proof of license to collect a debt in your state.

-Some Federal Courts of Appeals have ruled on the issue of debt validation/verification.
+Some Circuit Courts of Appeals have ruled on the issue of debt validation/verification.

 "Contrary to Appellants' contention, verification of a debt involves nothing more than the debt collector confirming in writing that the amount being demanded is what the creditor is claiming is owed; the debt collector is not required to keep detailed files of the alleged debt.
 There is no concomitant obligation to forward copies of bills or other detailed evidence of the debt."
 Chaudhry v.
 Gallerizzo, 174 F.3d 394, 406 (4th Circuit Court of Appeals, 1999).